 The second half of the day focuses on proactive conservation efforts.
 These activities can include developing campaigns focused on turtle and environmental conservation, releasing turtles back into the wild, construction and maintenance of the turtle conservation center and collecting data on turtles held at the centre.

 Where You Will Be Located In Bali:

 For the first week of your program, you will participate in a 5-day orientation in Ubud.
 This gives you an authentic insight into the culture of Bali and allows you to get to know the local team and the other volunteers you will be working with.
 During this time, you are accommodated at the volunteer houses, which acts as a hub for volunteers and is an awesome way to cement your friendships with fellow volunteers.

-On the Sunday after orientation week, volunteers are transported to Nusa Penida via speedboat which takes approximately 45 minutes.
+On the Sunday after orientation week, you’ll be transported to Nusa Penida via speedboat, which takes approximately 45 minutes.
 Nusa Penida is an incredible island, which you can explore in your free time!
 Think breathtaking blue waters and vast cliffs.
 Living conditions on Nusa Penida are basic yet comfortable and volunteers can expect to share a room with one to seven other volunteers of the same gender.

 How To Spend Your Free Time In Bali: